 The Rose Gardens of Farmers Branch, located at Gussie Field Watterworth Park, are now available for event rentals.
 Please let us know how we can help schedule your wedding or event at this beautiful spot.
-View rental information or contact Kristen Nowak for questions.
+View rental information or contact fbspecialevents for questions.

 DART Rail Green Line